-Primary liver cancer, most commonly arising from liver cells (hepatocellular carcinoma, HCC) is the third most common cause of cancer-related deaths in the world.
-Although existing treatments for HCC can extend patients' lives, treatment benefits are often marginal and mortality remains at a high level.
-Fostroxacitabine bralpamide has the potential to become the first liver-directed, orally administered drug that can help patients with various cancers of the liver.
+Medivir focuses on clinical development of the proprietary and wholly owned candidate drug fostroxacitabine bralpamide (fostrox), against cancer in the liver.
+Primary liver cancer, where the most common form HCC starts from liver cells (hepatocytes), is the third most common cause of cancer-related deaths in the world.
+Existing therapies have effect only on a limited part of the patients, and therefore many combination studies with drugs are ongoing to find treatments that hopefully can provide a better effect.
+Fostrox has the potential to become the first liver-directed and orally administered drug that can help patients with various cancers in the liver.

-DISEASE AREA RESEARCH PRECLINICAL PHASE I PHASE II PHASE III MARKET Liver cancer Monotherapy study (hepatocellular carcinoma) Combination study with Key truda® or Lenv ima®
+PROJECT/PRODUCT DISEASE AREA RESEARCH PRECLINICAL PHASE I PHASE II PHASE III MARKET Fostroxacitabine bralpamide (fostrox) Liver cancer Monotherapy study JCLEOTIDE DNA POLYMER- SE INHIBITOR (ORAL) hepatocellular carcinoma) Combination study with Key rtruda® or Lenv ima®

-Fostroxacitabine bralpamide is Medivir's proprietary prodrug with the liver as the target organ.
+Fostrox is Medivir's proprietary prodrug with the liver as the target organ.
 Based on promising preclinical and clinical data, Medivir has chosen to focus on in-house clinical development.